Colmar Airport

 Colmar - Houssen Airport (Aéroport de Colmar - Houssen) (IATA: CMR, ICAO: LFGA) is an airport in Houssen, 1 km north of Colmar, both communes in the Haut-Rhin department of the Alsace region in France.
 The airport is along Autoroute A35 and is served by the Colmar Station.

 Facilities

 The airport resides at an elevation of 627 ft above mean sea level.
 It has one paved runway designated 01/19 which measures 1610 × 30 m and a parallel grass runway measuring 950 × 80 m.

+Bugatti Automobile Testing

+Colmar Airport is used by the automobile company Bugatti to test all of their new W16 Mistral production cars, accelerating them to 186 mph.